sensu/sensu-k8s-quick-start/README.md

    [4]: https://docs.sensu.io/sensu-go/latest/reference/assets/

-## Roll your own Sensu Agent sidecar containers
+## Roll your own Sensu Agent sidecar container images

 The official Sensu Docker images are based on Alpine Linux.
 If your organization requires all containers to share a standard base image (e.g. RHEL), the following instructions will help you get started building custom Sensu Go agent images.